Back to Barretstown Appeal

 "Barretstown is a place that has allowed my daughter to be the little girl she was and is.
 Even though the cancer is gone, the long-term effects and the mental scars are very much real.
 Barretstown is her magical place."

-This September we are asking for your help to get seriously ill children 'Back to Barretstown'.
+This Autumn we are asking for your help to get seriously ill children 'Back to Barretstown'.

 There has been huge excitement here in Barretstown since we reopened our gates in June and restarted our Outreach programmes in August.
 We have been so happy to welcome seriously ill children and their families Back to Barretstown to experience our therapeutic programmes in person once again.
 Here we share some of the happy stories of campers and volunteers who have gotten Back to Barretstown so far.